divyanshkatiyar/divyanshkatiyar/README.md

 > Build impactful software while learning and sharing valuable resources for coding rounds, placement interviews.

 ---
-## Academic Achievements 🎓
+## Academic Qualifications 🎓
-- Pursuing B.Tech Electronics Engineering ⚡️ with 8.727 CGPA since 2025
+- Pursuing B.Tech Electronics Engineering from Harcourt Butler Technical University, Kanpur with 8.727 CGPA
-- Qualified JEE Main & JEE Advanced 2025
+- Qualified JEE Advanced 2025
 - Passed Intermediate with 95.4 % from CBSE in 2024  ( 96% in Computer Science )
 - Passed High School with 91.2 % from CBSE in 2022